About my photography

 If you're curious, I've made a short video explaining the architecture of this site:

-I'm calling the this project "Tangelo" (for no particular reason), and it's open source.
+The project is open source.
 If you speak Python/Django and use Flickr, you're free to use/customize (or contribute code!).
 Otherwise, it's probably not suited for most photographers.